Tools

 Google Drawings

-Google Drawings is a straightforward, free diagramming tool that's part of the Google Drive suite.
-It offers basic drawing, shape, and text tools to create simple diagrams and flowcharts, easily embeddable into other Google Docs, Sheets, or Slides.
+Google Drawings is a straightforward, free diagramming tool within the Google Workspace suite.
+It offers basic drawing, shape, and text tools for creating simple diagrams and flowcharts, making it a convenient option for those who need a quick and easy way to visualize their ideas.

 • Simple and free to use